venkateshtantravahi/DataSciencePortfolioProjects/README.md

   - `notebooks`: Jupyter notebooks with detailed code, comments, and analysis.
   - `utils`: Helper functions used across the project for various tasks like data preprocessing, model evaluation, etc.

+ ### COVID-19 Trend Forecasting with Prophet

+- **Objective**: The goal of this project is to develop a forecasting model that can predict the trend of COVID-19 cases, including confirmed cases, deaths, and recoveries.
+The model aims to provide insights into the trajectory of the pandemic and assist in public health planning and resource allocation.
+- **Algorithm**:  Prophet, which is an open-source forecasting tool developed by Facebook.
+Prophet is robust to missing data and shifts in trend, and can handle outliers well.
+- **Tools Used**: Python, Pandas, Numpy, Matplotlib/Seaborn, Prophet.

 ## Repository Structure

 - `data/`: Datasets used in the projects.